Burnette Haskell: Life

 Burnette Haskell was born in Sierra County, California, in 1857.
-He attended Oberlin College, the University of Illinois, and the University of California.
+He attended Oberlin College, the University of Illinois Urbana-Champaign, and the University of California.
 Haskell was admitted to the State Bar of California in 1879 and worked with the California Republican State Committee before turning to labor organizing.
 He worked on The Truth, which was associated with the San Francisco Trade Assembly.
 Haskell frequently changed his political leanings, leading to his reputation in the labor movement as "brilliant but erratic".

 Inspired by Laurence Gronlund's 1884 Co-operative Commonwealth, he organized the Cooperative land Purchase and Colonization Association of California with James Martin the next year.
 The group was closely connected with the anarchists, socialists, and unionists of the San Francisco International Workingmen's Association.
 Haskell and Martin led 53 colonists to found the Kaweah Co-operative Commonwealth in the Sierra forest (now Sequoia National Park) of Tulare County, California, in 1885.
 The group supported itself through timber harvesting and grew to 150 colonists.
 Socialist Gerald Geraldson and Gronlund supplied outside financial aid as well.
 The colony dissolved in January 1892 between a government land suit, colonist factionalism, and difficulties with Haskell's personality.
 Other sources claim that the Southern Pacific Railroad colluded with politicians to seize the colony's land.
 Eminent domain was used in 1890 to turn the colony's land into part of Sequoia National Park.

-Haskell died in California in 1907.
+In 1886, while serving as editor of the Denver Labor Enquirer, Haskell tried to become Western director of the Socialist Labor Party, but was rejected.
+He was later active in the Democratic and Populist Parties (running as the latter party's candidate for police court judge in 1896) before returning to the Republicans.
+President William McKinley appointed him notary public in Alaska in 1900, but he returned to California three years later, where he died in 1907.